seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IMOGEN**
 Thou art all the comfort
 The gods will diet me with.
 Prithee, away:
-There’s more to be consider’d; but we’ll even
+There's more to be consider'd; but we'll even
 All that good time will give us: this attempt
 I am soldier to, and will abide it with
-A prince’s courage.
+A prince's courage.
 Away, I prithee.

 **PISANIO**
 Well, madam, we must take a short farewell,
-Lest, being miss’d, I be suspected of
+Lest, being miss'd, I be suspected of
 Your carriage from the court.
 My noble mistress,
 Here is a box; I had it from the queen:
-What’s in’t is precious; if you are sick at sea,
+What's in't is precious; if you are sick at sea,
-Or stomach-qualm’d at land, a dram of this
+Or stomach-qualm'd at land, a dram of this
 Will drive away distemper.
 To some shade,
 And fit you to your manhood.
 May the gods
 Direct you to the best!